Lamma Island Hiking

 Hiking on Lamma Island

-We were on an early ferry and wandered around town for a while, had a coffee at a cozy cafe' and bought extra water and a loaf of bread for our hike.
+We were on an early ferry and wandered around town for a while.
+We had coffee at a cozy cafe and bought extra water and a loaf of bread for our hike.

-The plan was to hike from Yung Shue Wan on the north end of the island and take the ferry home from Sok Kwu Wan, located on the East side about mid-island.
+The plan was to hike from Yung Shue Wan on the island's north end and take the ferry home from Sok Kwu Wan, located on the East side about mid-island.

-The quietness was a nice change from the bustling city.
-We could hear birds chirping and only small construction scooter/cargo transport wagons would occasionally interrupt the peaceful, quiet morning.
+The quiet was a nice change from the bustling city.
+We could hear birds chirping, and only small construction scooters or cargo transport wagons occasionally interrupted the peaceful, quiet morning.

 We had dinner and took the ferry back to Hong Kong from the small village of Sok Kwu Wan

-After just 2 km we came to Hung Shing Ye beach and went for a quick swim.
-A lady on the bus had warned us that it was probably too cold to go swimming, but the water was really warm and yet refreshing.
-It was a sunny day, 30 degrees, but coming from the dry Okanagan we are still getting used to the humidity here.
+After just 2 km, we came to Hung Shing Ye beach and went for a quick swim.
+A lady on the bus had warned us that it was probably too cold to go swimming, but the water was really warm and refreshing.
+It was a sunny day, 30 degrees, but coming from the dry Okanagan, we are still getting used to the humidity here.

 Normally, this hike would not be strenuous, but with the heat and humidity, we were drenched in sweat.
 The trail provided great views of the ocean and surrounding hills.